 How to sew a patch on Clothes

-These are Patches (embroidered and otherwise) which you can attach by applying heat on.
+These are Patches (embroidered and otherwise) that you can attach by applying heat on them.
 This is the easiest way to attach patches.
 These patches have a sticky back which is activated when heat is applied.
-Some have a backing sheet which has to be removed , some have a plasticky back.
+Some have a backing sheet that has to be removed; some have a plasticky back.

 How to attach the iron on patch